 (Courtesy of Emma Webster)

 At Point Reyes National Seashore, Sky Campground has 11 sites with one designated for groups.
-All sites are equipped with charcoal grills, food storage lockers, and picnic tables.
+All sites are equipped with food storage lockers and picnic tables, but note that charcoal grills have recently been removed and are now prohibited.
 There are shared bathrooms and potable water onsite.
 Cost is $20 for the first six people.
+Campfires are also not allowed in the campground; to have a beach bonfire, get a fire permit at the Bear Valley Visitor Center.

 Be sure to check the campground map before booking if you have a preference of view.
 Campsites 1, 2, 10, and 11 will provide the best ocean views; secluded sites among the trees offer more privacy.